Invest in our sustainable fairafric shares!

 Operations Manager

-Henry is in charge of operations (production, technology, logistics) at fairafric and has already successfully set up several cocoa processing factories in Ghana.
+Henry leads the Operations division (Production, Engineering, Logistics) at fairafric and has successfully established several cocoa processing factories in Ghana.

 Audrey Marmon-Halm